 \section{Introduction}

-Simultaneous speech-to-speech translation (SST)~\cite{bangalore-etal-2012-real,sudoh2020simultaneous} enables interactive speech communication among different languages and plays an essential part in removing language barriers.
+Simultaneous speech-to-speech translation (SST)~\cite{bangalore-etal-2012-real,sudoh2020simultaneous} enables interactive speech communication without language barriers.
 It consists of three modules that perform incremental processing: automatic speech recognition (ASR), machine translation (MT), and text-to-speech synthesis (TTS).
 Recent advances in deep learning have made remarkable progress in the quality of TTS, as well as in ASR and MT.
-They have made it possible to artificially generate high-quality speech comparable to human natural speech by modeling time-series information in the whole sentence with deep neural networks.
+It is now possible to artificially generate high-quality speech comparable to human natural speech by modeling time-series information in the whole sentence with deep neural networks.
 In contrast to the typical sentence-level TTS frameworks, incremental TTS requires handling small linguistic segments at the level of a few words, which makes it more challenging.
-Therefore, incremental TTS suffers from a trade-off between the naturalness of output speech and the latency in synthesis.
-Low-latency incremental TTS should process the current segment using only an observed sentence, rather than waiting for an unobserved future sentence ahead of the current segment (hereafter, ``lookahead'').
-However, this makes it difficult to output a speech segment that leads naturally to the lookahead, causing the synthesized-speech quality to deteriorate.
+Therefore, incremental TTS suffers from a trade-off between the naturalness of the output speech and latency in the synthesis.
+Low-latency incremental TTS should process the current segment using only an observed segment, rather than waiting for an unobserved future segment ahead of the current segment (hereafter, ``lookahead'').
+However, this makes it difficult to output a speech segment that leads naturally to the lookahead, causing synthetic speech quality to deteriorate.